Setting Dance Goals: Aligning Expectations with Commitment

 Over the years, Rhythm and Shoes has seen firsthand the power dance has in bringing people together.
 When you work together, you must learn how to communicate with other individuals to produce the best results.
 Communicating verbally and nonverbally in routines can be tricky, and knowing how to communicate effectively can be the difference between an average performance and an exceptional one.

-The communication skills you exert when working with your team are a stepping stone toward being an effective communicator in all aspects of your life.
-Outside of the dance studio, these skills make it easier to communicate feelings and emotions that otherwise may not be expressed.
+The communication skills you master when working with your team are a stepping stone toward being an effective communicator in all aspects of your life.
+Outside of the dance studio, these skills make it easier to communicate feelings and emotions that may not otherwise be expressed.

 The creative nature of dance also extends to more acceptance of others.
 A study in Spain compared non-dancers with dancers, finding that dancers were more likely to be emotionally understanding of themselves and others.
 They also found that dance is an element that can promote the development of emotional intelligence (EI).
 Emotional intelligence is a term used to describe a person’s ability to understand and positively apply their emotions to decrease stress and increase communication skills and empathy.